 - ¾ cup water

 - Preheat oven to 300°F. Remove membrane from the underside of the ribs.
 Cut ribs into serving portion size.
 For dinner plates, this is usually three bones per serving; as finger food, one bone per serving.

 - Sprinkle garlic salt and pepper over both sides of the ribs.

 - Place ribs in a large roast pan, bone side down, cover and roast for 1½ hours.

 - In a medium bowl dissolve the starch in about ¼ cup of cold water.

-- After the ribs have cooked for 1½ hours, drain the grease from the pan then pour the sauce over the ribs.
+- After the ribs have cooked for 1½ hours, drain the grease from the pan, turn over the ribs (bone side up), then pour the sauce over the ribs.